 Credit markets

-Changes in spreads
+Changes in credit spreads

-A bar chart showing the changes in option-adjusted spreads for different fixed income sectors for the month of October 2024.
+A bar chart showing the changes in option-adjusted spreads for different fixed income sectors for the month of November 2024.
 The sectors include: global corporates, US corporates, euro corporates, sterling corporates, global high-yield, US asset-backed securities, US commercial asset-backed securities, emerging markets high-yield and emerging markets investment-grade.

 Past performance is no guarantee of future returns.
 The performance of an index is not an exact representation of any particular investment, as you cannot invest directly in an index.

-Source: Bloomberg, for the period 30 September 2024 to 31 October 2024.
-Proxies used for each exposure6.
+Source: Bloomberg.
+For the period 31 October 2024 to 30 November 2024 Proxies used for each exposure7.

 Emerging markets

-EM investment-grade and high-yield spreads
+EM credit spreads

-A line chart tracking the historical performance of emerging market investment-grade bond spreads and emerging market high-yield bond spreads over the last 24 months through 30 October 2024.
-EM IG and EM HY spreads have been compressing since the start of 2024
+A line chart tracking the historical performance of emerging market investment-grade bond spreads and emerging market high-yield bond spreads over the last 24 months through 30 November 2024.
+EM IG and EM HY spreads have been compressing since the start of 2024.

 Source: Bloomberg and Vanguard.
-For the 24 months to 30 October 2024.
+For the 24 months to 30 November 2024.
 Proxies used: EM investment-grade: Bloomberg EM USD Aggregate Average OAS Index; EM high-yield: Bloomberg Emerging Markets High Yield Average OAS Index.

 Outlook

-Source: Bloomberg and Vanguard, as at 31 October 2024.
+Source: Bloomberg and Vanguard, for the period 31 October 2024 to 30 November 2024.

-Source: Bloomberg and Vanguard, for the period 30 September 2024 to 31 October 2024.
+Source: Bloomberg and Vanguard, for the period 31 October 2024 to 30 November 2024.

-7 Source: Bloomberg and Vanguard, based on corporate earning results for the reporting period 1 July 2024 to 30 September 2024.
+8 Source: Bloomberg and Vanguard, based on corporate earning results for the reporting period 1 July 2024 to 30 September 2024.

-11 Source: Bloomberg and Vanguard, for the period 1 January 2024 to 31 October 2024.
+13 Source: Bloomberg and Vanguard, for the period 1 January 2024 to 30 November 2024.

 Image of Mountains